beakerbrowser/record-protocols-spec/README.md

 A Record Protocol dat must follow this file structure:

 ```
 /dat.json          - Standard metadata about the site.
-/proto.json      - Information about the record protocol.
+/recordproto.json  - Information about the record protocol.
 /schemas/*.json    - Individual JSON-Schema definitions.
 *.js               - (optional) API modules for accessing the recordset.
 ```

-### The `proto.json` file
+### The `recordproto.json` file

-TODO- this file should provide high level descriptions of the recordset, describe how/when each schemas is used, and outline the different permissions which can be requested by apps.
+This file provides a high-level description of the recordset.
+The browser uses this file to describe the data to the user, drive permissions, and enforce validation.

+The file can contain the following fields, see [this example](/examples/fritter.com/recordproto.json) for more information:

+  - `version`: optional Number, the version of the record protocol.
+Can be specified as Major.Minor, e.g. `1.0`, `1.1`, `2.0`.
+Defaults to `1.0`.
+  - `title`: optional String, the name of the record protocol.
+  - `description`: optional String, a short description of the record protocol.
+  - `records`: required Object, a description of the recordsets present in the protocol.
+The keys of this object represent the IDs of recordsets, and the values represent descriptions of the recordsets.
+    - `schema`: optional String, a path to a [JSON-Schema draft-07](https://json-schema.org) file which will be used to validate all records written to the recordset's folder.
+If specified, only `.json` files can be written to the recordset folder.
+If not specified (or `false`) then the recordset may contain any file.
+    - `permissions`: required Object, a description of the permissions which may be requested by applications.
+The keys of this object must be one of `read`, `create`, `update`, or `delete`.
+The value must be a String which describes in user-friendly language what the permission means.
+These key-values map to the following internal meanings:
+      - `"read"`: The files in the recordset may be accessed using `readDir()`, `stat()`, and `readFile()`.
+      - `"create"`: New files in the recordset may be created using `writeFile()`.
+      - `"update"`: Existing files in the recordset may be modified using `writeFile()`.
+      - `"delete"`: Existing files in the recordset may be deleted using `unlink()`.

 ### JSON-Schema files